gezielcarvalho/aviation-investigation-manager/README.md

 - **Document Management:** AeroJudic allows for the efficient management of investigation-related documents, including reports, annexes, hearing transcripts, and sentencing documents, ensuring all necessary information is easily accessible and organized.

-- **Multi-database Support:** With support for both MySQL and MongoDB databases, AeroJudic offers flexibility in data storage and management, catering to different use cases and preferences.

 ## Technologies Used

 - **Frontend:** ReactJS